asfluido/olinuxino/README.md

 		uart_debug_rx = port:PG04<4><1><default><default>

 	by prepending a `;` to each line (pin PG04 is used by SPI).

 	1. Change line

 			twi2_used = 1

 		to

 			twi2_used = 0

-	(pins PB17 and PB18 are used by SPI)
+	    (pins PB17 and PB18 are used by SPI).

 	1. Search the block beginning with `[spi2_para]`.
 Change it so that it reads:

 			[spi2_para]
 			spi_used = 1